- Home

 Physical Education

-Course Description
+BackCourse Description

 The facilities available for the delivery of PE are superb.
 We boast a sports hall, gymnasium, all gymnastic apparatus, a playground and all-weather surface netball/tennis courts.
-We also have a field with one 11-a-side football pitch, one 9-a-side football pitch, a rugby pitch, an Astroturf cricket strip, a 400m running track and rounders pitches in the summer.
+In the winter, the field provides one 11-a-side football pitch, one 9-a-side football pitch and a rugby pitch.
+In the summer there is an AstroTurf cricket strip, 400m running track, throwing areas and rounders/softball pitches.

 Our expectations